 Myth: Raw feeding is complicated and requires grinding of meat, bones and a lot of preparation time.

 Fact: Raw feeding doesn’t have to be complicated.
 While some cat owners want to make their own raw foods, there are many companies that offer frozen raw food that is already nutritionally balanced.
-Two that I like are Feline’s Pride and Nature’s Variety.
+You can find my recommendations here.
 It really comes down to thaw and feed – no more effort than opening a can!

 Myth: It’s dangerous to feed raw meet because it may contain parasites.

-Fact: The companies I mentioned above, and I’m sure there are many others as well, source their meat from reputable farmers and test for pathogens and parasites.
+Fact: Reputable raw food producers source their meat from reputable farmers and test for pathogens and parasites.
 Of course, there is no way to be 100% sure, but then, neither is there a 100% guarantee that commercially prepared foods are going to be free of toxins, pathogens or other contamination, as the 2007 pet food recall showed us in such tragic proportions.
 Do your research and find out where the company you’re buying from sources their ingredients.
 Reputable manufacturers will be happy to answer your questions.

 Myth: Raw diets are not complete and balanced.